MicrosoftDocs/msteams-docs/msteams-platform/concepts/Cards/cards.md

 ---
 # Cards

 A *card* is a user-interface (UI) container for short or related pieces of information.
 Cards can have multiple properties and attachments.
+Cards can include buttons which can trigger [Card actions](~/concepts/cards/cards-actions).

 ## Cards in Connectors